While the situation is different for every local authority, you may be entitled to help with your long-term care

 Most of us would prefer not to think about a time when we may need help to go about our daily lives, or perhaps need specialist nursing care.
 But, whereas the NHS will generally be there for us, free of charge, in later life, the situation when it comes to ‘social’ care is far from straightforward.

-“Research from Royal London has found that the level of support for care costs from public funds varies hugely from area to area,” says Steve Webb, Director of Policy at Royal London.
+“Research from Royal London has found that the level of support for care costs from public funds varies hugely from area to area,” said Steve Webb, former Director of Policy at Royal London.
 “The rules are different in different parts of the UK, with Scotland having a system of ‘free personal care’ and Wales having its own rules about the way your savings are treated.”

 To find out more about the social care situation in England, in 2017 Royal London sent ‘Freedom of Information’ requests to 150 English local authorities asking for information about how much they would pay towards care costs for someone who needed to be in a residential or nursing home, and who had little or no resources of their own.

-“The answers suggested a ‘postcode lottery’ with the level of help, and how it's worked out, depending on where you live,” says Steve, “In all cases, our survey was a reminder of just how expensive care can be, with typical figures of £500 per week or more being quite common.”
+“The answers suggested a ‘postcode lottery’ with the level of help, and how it's worked out, depending on where you live,” said Steve, “In all cases, our survey was a reminder of just how expensive care can be, with typical figures of £500 per week or more being quite common.”

 Are you entitled to help?